- Eutrophication products

-- Marine litter data
+- Marine litter products

 The analysed field generated by DIVA (Data-Interpolating Variational Analysis) can be visualised using the WMS protocol which supports the following requests:

 This request is used to provide all layers of the map server.
 To every parameter and to every region corresponds a different WMS layer. ( Example URL)